 These medications have fewer potential side effects than do ACE inhibitors, but are also not used during pregnancy.

 Calcium channel blockers.
 These medications help relax the muscles of your blood vessels or slow your heart rate.
-Calcium channel blockers may work better for people of African heritage than do ACE inhibitors alone.
+Calcium channel blockers may work better for some people than ACE inhibitors or beta blockers alone.
 Possible side effects include water retention, dizziness and constipation.

 Grapefruit juice interacts with some calcium channel blockers, increasing blood levels of the medication and putting you at higher risk of side effects.
 Ask your doctor or pharmacist if your medication is affected by grapefruit juice.

 Direct renin inhibitors.
-Recent treatment for hypertension includes direct renin inhibitors, such as aliskiren.
+Newer treatments for hypertension include direct renin inhibitors, such as aliskiren (Tekturna™).
 Aliskiren relaxes and widens the arteries by preventing the action of renin.
 Renin is the initial enzyme in a cascade of steps in the production of chemicals (angiotensin, aldosterone, others) important in cardiovascular health and disease.